 The 64 Marvel Superhero Movies: Ranked From Worst to Best

-Have you seen every movie based on a Marvel comic book?
+Have you seen all Marvel movies based on a Marvel comic book?
 We have, and we’re astounded that, with the release of Thor: Ragnarok, Marvel has produced 64 live-action movies (and one theatrically released animated feature) without a little more fanfare about just how many films that is.
+So we have 64 Marvel movies.

 Then again, maybe not, because it all depends on what fans and critics agree are “real” Marvel movies.
 Live-action theatrical releases count, obviously, but what about films like Roger Corman’s Fantastic Four, which were produced but never distributed?
 What about films like the 1977 version of The Amazing Spider-Man, which was only released theatrically overseas?
 What about a film like Doctor Mordrid, which was supposedly based on a Marvel comic book but had to change its name at the last minute due to legal issues?